1. Who should apply for LINK?

 3. My student has an IEP and/or 504 Plan.
 Can they still apply to LINK Unlimited Scholars?

-Yes, we encourage students will IEP and/or 504 Plans to still apply to LINK.
+Yes, we encourage students with IEP and/or 504 Plans to still apply to LINK.

 4. What is considered “financial need?”